terrymun/paver/README.md

 Paver reacts to viewport size changes, and is smart enough to determine when panning is no longer necessary in order to view the panorama in its entirety.
 It also intelligently checks on screen orientation on mobile devices, so it will work flawlessly regardless of your device orientation.

 ### Graceful degradation
 No JS?
 No problem—with the basic styles in place, your panorama can still be viewed in its all its beauty even when the end-user have JavaScript turned off in their browser.
-Paver also offers the option to [display failure messages](usage-notes.html#config__failure-message) when gyroscopic data is unavailable on mobile, touch-based devices.
+Paver also offers the option to [display failure messages](http://terrymun.github.io/paver/demo/usage-notes.html#config__failure-message) when gyroscopic data is unavailable on mobile, touch-based devices.

 ----

 ## Installation
-To install Fluidbox, you will have to include the following resources in your page.
+To install Paver, you will have to include the following resources in your page.
 The JS files should be loaded in the order stipulated below.
 For the CSS file, you can either incorporate it with your site's stylesheet, or load it externally through the `<link>` element in `<head>`.

 | Type | File Name            | Description                                                                                                            |
 |------|----------------------|------------------------------------------------------------------------------------------------------------------------|